SabrinaEllenberger/ZygoViewer/README.md

 The genome browser Artemis (http://www.sanger.ac.uk/science/tools/artemis) can be used to view the predicted genes in a genomic context on the complete scaffold.

+The additional folder "Dissertation" includes the .pdb files of the modelled TSP proteins.